 A stroke doesn’t just affect the person suffering—it affects those providing care, too.
 Caregiving can be an exhausting, stressful job, so don’t be afraid to seek help if you’re feeling overwhelmed.

 It’s important to take time for yourself when you’re caring for a loved one.
 Keeping these simple tips in mind can help you feel more balanced:

-For additional tips, nutrition information, and other resources for managing the challenges of caregiving, visit the American Heart Association website
+For additional tips about stroke recovery and other resources for managing the challenges of caregiving, visit the National Stroke Association website

 Talk With Someone Who Understands

 Being a caregiver can bring on a lot of emotions.
 Anger, resentment, fear, sadness—these are all perfectly normal feelings.
 ThedaCare offers behavioral health services to help you cope with the demands of caregiving, while providing you with a neutral space to share your thoughts.

 Learn more about ThedaCare’s behavioral health services